Updated June 2024.

 This is a chic neighborhood with many restaurants and bars that offer a mix of local and international cuisine.
 The diverse dining scene in Principe Real ranges from casual street food to upscale fine dining, with options for all tastes and budgets.
 The neighborhood is known for its fusion cuisine, where traditional Portuguese ingredients are combined with international flavors.
 Visitors can also find a variety of vegetarian and vegan options.

 This neighborhood is known for its upscale restaurants and wine bars, and it offers a great mix of traditional and modern cuisine.
-The neighborhood is known for its high-end dining options, where visitors can enjoy traditional dishes such as bacalhau, cozido, and seafood.
+Here, visitors can enjoy traditional dishes such as bacalhau, cozido, and seafood.
 The wine bars also offer a variety of Portuguese wines to pair with the meals.

 This neighborhood is known for its traditional taverns, where you can enjoy hearty Portuguese meals and a lively atmosphere.
 The neighborhood is known for its traditional dishes such as caldeirada (fish stew) and feijoada (bean stew) and cozy taverns where you can enjoy the warm and welcoming atmosphere while savoring the delicious food.